Comment on page

 The amount of funding paid for each tradeable instrument depends on how great the imbalance is between open interest in long and short positions.
 This imbalance is referred to as the skew, where generally a greater skew correlates with a higher funding rate paid.
 Skew is defined as:

-Current funding rate applied across all tradeable instruments on Lynx
+To view the current funding rate models used across all tradeable instruments on Lynx, see here: Lynx Funding Rate Models

 The funding rate is displayed on the UI in the following manner:

-The interest rate (IR) is a dynamic fee continuously applied to traders' positions for the time it remains open.
+The borrow rate is a dynamic fee continuously applied to traders' positions for the time it remains open.
 This fee is paid by traders and goes towards liquidity providers, and is applied to a trader's virtually borrowed amount, calculated as:

-For example, a trader with $100 of collateral and a Take Profit of 250% will pay the IR on the virtually borrowed amount of $250.
-The interest rates across all collateral markets on Lynx is currently as follows:
+For example, a trader with $100 of collateral and a Take Profit of 250% will pay the borrow rate on the virtually borrowed amount of $250.

-It is important to note that the IR is floating and not fixed, with rates getting updated on a per-block basis.
-The IR depends on the utilization of the liquidity pool and follows a single kink model, with higher pool utilization resulting in higher rates, acting as a strong incentive to attract additional liquidity.
+It is important to note that the borrow rate is floating and not fixed, with rates getting updated on a per-block basis.
+The borrow rate depends on the utilization of the liquidity pool and follows a single kink model, with higher pool utilization resulting in higher rates, acting as a strong incentive to attract additional liquidity.

 Traders are charged a closing fee once their position has been closed, be it manually, by TP/SL, or by liquidation.
 Like the opening fee, the closing fee varies per collateral asset and traded instrument used and is calculated as a percentage of the total trade size at the time of closing: